Görlitz–Dresden railway: After the political changes in East Germany in 1989

 After the political changes in Eastern Germany in 1989, reconstruction of the second track was accelerated.
 On 16 October 1994, the last remaining significant section of the line between Breitendorf and Löbau was restored to two tracks.
 Single track initially remained on short section of line between Schlauroth junction and Görlitz.
 During the reconstruction of the Görlitz node in 2000 this was reconstructed as double track.
 On 25 June 2000, two track operations commenced.

 The former express service between Dresden and Görlitz was replaced in the late 1990s by InterRegio trains.
 Services stopping in Bautzen, Görlitz and Löbau ran every two hours.
 With the progressive abolition of InterRegio trains, this service was replaced by three pairs of trains, which reversed in Görlitz to continue to Wroclaw.
 On 11 December 2004, long-distance trains were discontinued altogether on this line.
 Since then, the Dresden–Görlitz line has only been served by regional trains.

 In 2002 electrical contact wire was installed on the short section between Dresden-Neustadt and Dresden-Klotzsche for the S-Bahn service to Dresden Airport.

 In 2003, a German–Polish agreement was signed on cooperation to improve rail links.
 As part of this agreement, it was agreed to upgrade the Polish border–Görlitz–Dresden section to allow speeds of 120–160 km/h, with long-term electrification.
 This is intended to reduce travel times for EuroCity and InterCity trains with traditional railway vehicles to about 3 hours 45 minutes between Dresden and Wroclaw.
 The implementation of these measures depends on funding.
 This work has not yet started.

 Operations

-The Görlitz–Dresden line traffic is currently served by regional transport only.
+The Görlitz–Dresden line traffic is served by regional transport only.
 Trains on the line are managed by the Verkehrsverbund Oberelbe (Upper Elbe Transport Authority) and the Verkehrsverbund Oberlausitz-Niederschlesien (Upper Lusatia–Lower Silesia Transport Authority).
 A few services are provided under a contract awarded in December 2008 to Ostdeutsche Eisenbahn and operated as line OE60V.
-From March 2009 until December 2014, three pairs of regional trains each day have been operated between Dresden and Wrocław Główny by DB Regio.
-These services have been continued since then by Vogtlandbahn and Koleje Dolnośląskie, but had been interrupted for a few months in 2015.
+From March 2009 to December 2014, three pairs of regional trains each day were operated between Dresden and Wrocław Główny by DB Regio.
+Since then services have been provided by Vogtlandbahn and Koleje Dolnośląskie, but were interrupted for a few months in 2015.

 The following table shows regional services that use all or part of the Görlitz–Dresden line (May 2017):